 Drug-induced lupus is generally reversible and symptoms often end within days or weeks of discontinuing the problematic medication.
 In rare cases, a patient might experience a kidney inflammation called nephritis that requires serious treatment.
 These infections are associated with drug-induced lupus caused by TNF-inhibitor drugs.
 (7)

-Certain lupus symptoms are usually only temporary (like skin rashes on the face), while others can be persistent and cause serious complications (such as joint pain or ongoing fatigue).
+Certain lupus symptoms are usually only temporary (like skin rashes on the face), while others can be persistent and cause serious complications (such as joint pain, blood clotting or ongoing fatigue).
 Lupus is considered a chronic autoimmune disorder because symptoms tend to last longer than six weeks and often for many years, unlike other autoimmune disorders that might go away more easily with lifestyle changes, such as Hashimoto’s disease.

-Although it’s much more common in women, lupus symptoms in women and men are usually the same.
+Although lupus is much more common in women, lupus symptoms in women and men are usually the same.
 However, anyone with lupus who experiences high amounts of stress is more likely to experience worsened lupus symptoms due to having lower immune function.
 (8) The majority of people who suffer from lupus experience episodes, or “flares,” and remission.

-The Molly Fund For Fighting Lupus describes lupus symptoms as “very unpredictable” and says that flare-ups can be mild to severe.
+The Molly Fund For Fighting Lupus describes lupus symptoms as “very unpredictable” and says that flares can be mild to severe.
 (9) Symptoms tend to become worse for a period of time but then go away afterward, only to come back at a later time.
 Because lupus symptoms are always coming and going, especially in response to stressful events, this is another reason lupus is difficult to recognize and diagnose.

 According to the Lupus Foundation, the most common signs and symptoms of lupus include: (10)

 - Extreme Fatigue: Approximately 90 percent of all people with lupus experience some level of fatigue and lethargy, according to the Johns Hopkins Lupus Center.
 (11) This can make it hard to work, exercise, take care of a family and keep up with everyday demands.
 Some find it helpful to take a 90-minute midday nap, although this is not possible for everyone.
-Your doctor may actually recommend you try staying more active than usual to combat fatigue.
+Your doctor may actually recommend that you try staying more active than usual to combat fatigue.